AJ Akuoko-Sarpong: Time at ghanamusic.com, YFM and EIB Network

 AJ began her career working at Ghanamusic.com, where she took on the responsibilities of associate editor and on-air presenter for the website's events coverage.
 She was the host of the weekly music countdown show as well as interviewed many stars such as award winning rapper and actor Ludacris, American music star Lloyd, British rap sensations Sway and Donae, South African music Group Jozi, Nigerian Sensations D'banj, D'prince, Wande Coal, 2face Idibia, Neato-C, YQ, Int.
 Deejay Neptune, Ikechwuku, K-Switch, Desmond Elliot, Ramsey Nouah, Steele, Lynxx, Dede Mabiake, DenreleEdun, Dj Exclusive and many others.
 Also, this includes Ghanaian acts ranging from Samini, Sarkodie to Ghanaian hip-life legend, Reggie Rockstone, at many events across the years.

 Whilst at Ghana music.com, she also worked at YFM Ghana from 2010 to 2014 as a Friday night segment presenter, amongst a myriad of part time industry based jobs.

-After the merger of GHOne TV into the EIB Networks in 2015, she worked with the EIB Networks specifically, Starr FM, Live FM and GHOne TV as a presenter, producer and host of Wthe eekly Girl Talk Show, Tales from the Powder Room, Live from the Capital Radio Show on Live FM amo,ngst many other shows across the network.
+After the merger of GHOne TV into the EIB Networks in 2015, she worked with the EIB Networks specifically, Starr FM, Live FM and GHOne TV as a presenter, producer and host of the Weekly Girl Talk Show, Tales from the Powder Room, Live from the Capital Radio Show on Live FM amongst many other shows across the network.

 She continued to work in lifestyle and entertainment, hosting a daily entertainment segment on TV each weekday morning on GH One TV’s morning show till Jan 2017 and hosting its equivalent on radio each weekday morning after TV on Starr FM’s Mid-Morning show, The Zone with Naa Ashorkor.
 She was also the host of the award-winning girl talk show “Tales from the Powder Room” on GHOne on Wednesday nights, a hard hitting and award winning Girl Talk show whicthatused on discussing social topics that women deal with in their everydaylLives.
 On the radio front, she was the Queen of Friday nights with her evening show, Live from the Capital, where she had serious unconventional conversations with some ofAtfrica’s hottest stars.

 AJ has been a content producer since 2014 and in her role as content producer for the then independent GHOne TV, she was required to build bespoke TV shows and content for the channel’s growing and demanding viewership, with her key role being to ensure that each show would resonate with the African viewer while meeting international standards.
 She has produced shows such as, Tales from the Powder Room, Friday Night Live, as well as assisted in the production of reality shows such as ‘It Takes Two,’ Miss Maliaka Beauty Pageant, and "Guess Who’s Coming for Dinner Cooking" amongo thers.
 And also for radio, she produced two seasons of the highly successful, female empowerment Radio Program and event, The Starr Woman Project for Starr 103.5 FM.
 She went on to develop shows at EIB, such as 12 Days of Christmas TV Show, NX Entertainment Segment on GH Today Breakfast Show.